Donald Trump Says Republicans Need To Release Their Own Impeachment Transcripts To Counter ‘Propaganda’

 — The Hill (@thehill) November 4, 2019

-The Republicans reportedly want to have the public focused on procedural issues, while defending Trump and pushing his allegations about former Vice President Joe Biden.
+The Republicans reportedly want to have the public focused on procedural issues while defending Trump and pushing his allegations about former Vice President Joe Biden.

 It has also been reported that Republicans in the United States Senate are concerned with how the impeachment investigation is moving forward.
-Some of them reportedly believe Trump should admit to having a quid pro quo agreement with the Ukrainian government, while maintaining that his actions were neither illegal, nor impeachable.
+Some of them reportedly believe Trump should admit to having a quid pro quo agreement with the Ukrainian government while maintaining that his actions were neither illegal nor impeachable.

 According to Trump, these reports are untrue.